 34At the ninth hour Yeshua cried out with a loud voice, “Eloi, Eloi, lema sabachthani?” which is translated, “My God, My God, why have You abandoned Me?”

 Here it is from the Murdock translation of the Peshitta:

 Mark 15:34 – "And at the ninth hour, Jesus cried with a loud voice, and said: Il, Il, lemono shebakthone; that is: My God, my God; why hast thou forsaken me?"
 (Murdock Peshitta NT)

-Now, I want to say it again: I 100% agree that Yeshua spoke Aramaic and Hebrew on a daily basis.
-However, this does not mean I believe Yeshua's disciples WROTE the NT in Aramaic or Hebrew.
+Now, I want to say it again: I 100% agree that Yeshua spoke Aramaic on a daily basis.
+However, this does not mean I believe Yeshua's disciples wrote the NT in Aramaic.

 If we are examining a text which contains words and phrases of Aramaic origin - when we know the speakers spoke Aramaic - that is no surprise.
 However, why would we find Greek words and phrases in the Aramaic texts?
 Simple loanwords?
 Or words carried over from Greek, of which they are a translation?
 I believe the "borrowed word" bit doesn't hold much water.
 Again, if we're only going to examine the number of Aramaic words in Greek, this may seem convincing.
 But the APs also know that there are many more Greek loanwords in Syriac, than there are Syriac words in Greek.
 Further, there are a number of Hebrew terms that are transliterated in the Greek writings as well.
 This does not mean the NT was originally Hebrew.

 Now we'll look at some of the problems that never get discussed with Peshitta Primacy.